bflaven/book-defining-testing-strategy-agile-po-codeception/README.md

 ## Acknowledgments

 For book #2 & book #3, after a quick benchmark of the market solutions and the constraints that were mine, I totally relied on Codeception and CodeceptJS.
-I would like to take this opportunity to warmly thank the the Codeception (CP) and CodeceptJS (CPJS) team's excellent work and the remarkable documentation that accompanies it.
+I would like to take this opportunity to warmly thank to the Codeception (CP) and CodeceptJS (CPJS) team's excellent work and the remarkable documentation that accompanies it.
 Without this documentation, I believe that I would not have taken such a step.

 [Codeception - https://codeception.com/](https://codeception.com/)